BingyuMao/BingyuMao.github.io/_pages/cv.md

 *Natural Language Processing Research Intern*

+• Standardization of drug terminology completed by Python:

-- Normalized the drug dataset NCCD from the Chinese Food and Drug Administration using Python and web crawler techniques to map drugs from NCCD to RxNorm;
+Normalized the drug dataset NCCD from the Chinese Food and Drug Administration;

-- Labeled electronic health records (EHR) using Plato.
+Used web crawler technique to map drugs from NCCD to RxNorm.

+• EHR labeling completed by Plato.

 ## Activities